maxgeorg99/survive_with_friends/port_report.md

 - ✅ All fields properly ported (class_id, player_class, max_hp, armor, speed, starting_attack_type)
 - ✅ initialize_class_data function properly implemented
 - ✅ All four classes (Fighter, Rogue, Mage, Paladin) with correct stats
+- ❌ The C# helper method `ScheduleAttack(ReducerContext ctx, uint playerId, AttackType attackType)` is missing in `class_data_def.rs`.
+This method was used to call `ScheduleNewPlayerAttack` (from `Attacks.cs`).
+It needs to be determined if this functionality was moved elsewhere in the Rust port or if it needs to be added to `class_data_def.rs` or an equivalent location.

 ### Continuing evaluation...